kvermeul/tma-2023-revtr/case-study-2.md

 ~/tutorial/scripts$ ./set-egress.sh -i 184.164.240.99 -e amsterdam
 ```

 > Here, we're using `184.164.240.0/24` as that is the anycast prefix.
 You may need to change it to whatever prefix you're interested in.
-When measuring catchments, the egress mux (`amsterdam` in this case) is not important: any egress will do just fine.
+When measuring catchments, the egress PoP (`amsterdam` in this case) is not important: any egress will do just fine.
 What we really care about is the interface where the ICMP echo replies are received.

 Second, we need to start `tcpdump` instances to monitor where the ICMP echo responses will be received: